shihabyaqob/pyArchSim/README.md

 4. **`roiFlag()`**: A function to return whether the tick/cycle is considered to be within a region-of-interest (ROI) segment of the execution.
 The function is often a pass-through to the same interface funtion in the processor object.
 5. **`instCompletionFlag()`**: A function to return whether an instruction was completed/committed in a given cycle/tick.
 The function is often a pass-through to the same interface funtion in the processor object.

-The default class included in pyArchSim is "`pyArchSim.systen.BasicSystem`".
-The default class instantiates two default classes for the process and main memory: "`pyArchSim.proc.FiveStageInorderProcessor`" and "`pyArch.mem.main.SimpleMultiportedMemory`", respectively.
+The default class included in pyArchSim is "`pyArchSimLib.systen.BasicSystem`".
+The default class instantiates two default classes for the process and main memory: "`pyArchSimLib.proc.FiveStageInorderProcessor`" and "`pyArch.mem.main.SimpleMultiportedMemory`", respectively.

 #### 2.2.1 Processor